yonigibbs/yaet/README.md

 - [ ] Settings/preferences, e.g. keyboard bindings (persisted to local storage)
 - [ ] Buttons to use instead of keyboard for phones/tablets?
 - [ ] Investigate "Hold" feature in some versions
+- [ ] Look into probabilities of shapes - should some shapes be more likely than others (e.g. straight line)?
 - [ ] TODOs in the code